umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 #### Enabled

 By default this value is `false` and no data will be removed.
-A note will be displayed in the backoffice indicating that even if forms are configured to have submitted data cleaned up, no records will be removed until the service is enabled.
+Even if forms are configured to have submitted data cleaned up, no records will be deleted.
+A note will be displayed in the backoffice indicating this status.

 Set to `true` to enabled the background task.